dj-3dub/market-data-trading-platform/README.md

 [![CI](https://github.com/dj-3dub/market-data-trading-platform/actions/workflows/ci.yml/badge.svg)](https://github.com/dj-3dub/market-data-trading-platform/actions/workflows/ci.yml)

-A **trading systems reliability lab** designed to simulate market data distribution, service dependencies, latency-sensitive processing, and production incident response in an execution-style environment.
+A **trading systems reliability and support lab** designed to simulate market data distribution, service dependencies, latency-sensitive processing, and real-world production incident response in an execution-style environment.

+This project focuses on the **operational realities of supporting live trading systems**, including monitoring, alerting, troubleshooting, and recovery under time-sensitive conditions.

 The goal is to model how systems behave under real-time conditions — including latency sensitivity, partial failure, and recovery — rather than simply how they are deployed.